mabdullahabid/til/heroku/update-review-app-ui-root-path.md

 # Upgrade Review App Environment Variable

+A script to update the `UI_ROOT_PATH` environment variable in a Heroku review app based on the value in the staging app.

 Save this script as `update-review-app-ui-root-path.sh` and run it to update the `UI_ROOT_PATH` environment variable in a Heroku review app based on the value in the staging app.

 ```bash